-Templates have their own icon on the Teacher Dashboard so you can easily access your templates from your dashboard.
+You can easily access your templates from your dashboard.
 Click "My Storyboards" and use the navigation pane on the left side of the Teacher Dashboard.

 Create a storyboard according to your specifications.
 Add text or images, change the number of cells, change the background or text color of title and description boxes, adjust the size of each cell, etc.

 Save your storyboard.
 While not necessary, it may be worthwhile to name the storyboard with something generic, such as "Vocabulary Frayer Model" or "Character Map".
 You can also add "Template" to the title if you wish.

-Any template you have in your account will have a book icon and the word "Template" next to the title.
+Any template you have in your account will have an icon next to the title in the navigation pane.